Peacefully-Furious/Peaceful-Fury/Peaceful-Fury.md

  THIS IS ZION AND WE ARE NOT AFRAID.

-We mine our neurons to rebuild neural nets.
-Our minds are our Zion.

-We are anonymous, hiding and protecting our identity to escape the hostile matrix of school and work that was designed by and for those who practice cognitive genocide.

 We shed our fear of hostile work environments and pseudo-accommodating schools.
 We never forget that, despite the neurotypical's efforts to marginalize, fire, flunk, commit,and imprison us:

 WE TOO ARE STILL HERE!

-So, let our loud, late, lively, and lovely voices speak: We are not afraid.
-We remember:
+So, let our loud, late, lively, and lovely voices speak:

+WE ARE NOT AFRAID.

+ITS OUR TIME

 WE ARE NOT GOING ANYWHERE.